streamlit/docs/content/get-started/fundamentals/additional-features.md

 # Additional Streamlit features

-So you've read all about Streamlit's [Main concepts](/get-started/fundamentals/main-concepts) and gotten a tase of caching and Session State in [Advanced concepts](/get-started/fundamentals/advanced-concepts).
+So you've read all about Streamlit's [Basic concepts](/get-started/fundamentals/main-concepts) and gotten a tase of caching and Session State in [Advanced concepts](/get-started/fundamentals/advanced-concepts).
 But what about the bells and whistles?
 Here's a quick look at some extra features to take your app to the next level.

 ## Theming